AbdullahKazi500/DQN/README.md

 # DQN
-source code for Optimized Dynamic Syndrome Measurement Scheduling
-# Quantum Reinforcement Learning with Cirq and Classical Agents
+## source code for Optimized Dynamic Syndrome Measurement Scheduling and Quantum Reinforcement Learning with Cirq and Classical Agents

 ## Project Overview